 Ayers Rock Resort daily free guest activities

-The Bush Food Experience is a 45 minute free tour that gives you the opportunity to learn about the local native foods.
-You'll be able to taste seasonal seeds, fruits and spices.
+The Bush Food Experience is a 45-minute free tour that gives you the opportunity to learn about the local native foods.
+You’ll be able to taste seasonal seeds, fruits and spices.
 Your guide will explain how certain plants, fruits and spices were prepared for different purposes.
 This tour is a great introduction for learning about Australian and local native bush foods.

 Ayers Rock Resort daily free guest activities

-Located in Yulara Town Square, the 30 minute Bush Yarn lets you hear stories about Aboriginal history, culture and traditional techniques used on the land.
+Located in Yulara Town Square, the 30-minute Bush Yarn lets you hear stories about Aboriginal history, culture and traditional techniques used on the land.
 You’ll learn about bush tucker and view traditional hunting weapons such as spears and boomerangs.

-Ecology and museum tour
+Ecology & museum tour

 Ayers Rock Resort daily free guest activities